troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Add star rating to description.
 * --update-description-with-rating
 Add programme rating in to description.
+* --update-description-with-title
+Include title details inside the description.
+So the description will include "ProgTitle - S01E02 - Subtitle".
+This is useful for easier recording regex in some programs.
 * --update-previously-shown-with-year
 Movies often have details of the year they were made but some clients expect those details in the previously-shown field.